andrewheiss/ath-hugo/content/blog/2022-05-09_hurdle-lognormal-gaussian-brms/index.markdown

 ## HPD interval probability: 0.95
 ```

-When dealing with the hurdled part, there's still no way to automatically convert the resulting logit-scale predictions to percentage points, but in this case we can just use `plogis()` without any complicated math, since we're looking at the outcome, not a partial slope.
+When dealing with the hurdled part, we can convert the resulting logit-scale predictions to percentage points with `regrid = "response"`, just like we did with `emtrends()`:

 ```r